ELEVATE-Project/documents/src/docusaurus/docs/mentor-directory.md

 ## Viewing the Mentor Profile

-You can discover mentors in one of the following ways:
+You can discover mentors and view their profile in one of the following ways:
 * Using the **Mentors** tab
 * Using the **Search** bar